rubrikinc/rubrik-module-for-poshbot/README.md

 # Rubrik Module for PoshBot

 [PoshBot](https://github.com/poshbotio/PoshBot) is a chat bot written in PowerShell by [Brandon Olin](https://github.com/devblackops).
 It makes extensive use of classes introduced in PowerShell 5.0.
 PowerShell modules are loaded into PoshBot and instantly become available as bot commands.
-PoshBot currently supports connecting to Slack to provide you with awesome ChatOps goodness.
+PoshBot currently has built in support for connecting to Slack and Microsoft Teams to provide you with awesome ChatOps goodness.

 This module is a plugin for PoshBot that allows for the command and control of a [Rubrik](https://build.rubrik.com/) cluster.